 Life A User's Manual begins with a meditation on jigsaw puzzles.
 Jigsaw puzzles?
 Indeed, jigsaw puzzles.
-It is preceded by a motto from Paul Klee’s Pedagogical Sketchbook, that could equally well serve as the motto for my research into dance and perception: "The eyes follow the paths that have been laid down for it in the work."
+It is preceded by a motto from Paul Klee’s Pedagogical Sketchbook, that could equally well serve as the motto for my research into dance, aesthetics and the brain: "The eyes follow the paths that have been laid down for it in the work."

 Life A User's Manual tells the story of a ten storied building, in the fictional 11, rue Simon-Crubellier, in Paris, minutely describing its interior and how it relates to the lives of those who lived there, but most of all it tells the stories, 179 in total, of its inhabitants.
 The order in which the different stories are told, is determined by a famous chess problem: how to visit every spot on the board using only the knight’s move.
 It is but one of many formal constraints that shape Life A User's Manual.
 Perec reputedly spent three years working out all the rules that govern every chapter and the patchwork they constitute.
 But don’t expect a formal or formalist book, for Life A User's Manual’s greatest gift is the affection with which it portrays its characters.

-After 10 years he sets out on a journey around the world to paint watercolors of 500 different harbors and seaports, a journey which will take him another 20 years.
-Every other week he visits another town and every other week he sends a watercolor to his assistant Gaspard Winckler, who glues the paintings on a wooden board and makes them into a jigsaw puzzle of 750 pieces each.
+After 10 years he sets out on a journey around the world to paint watercolours of 500 different harbours and seaports, a journey which will take him another 20 years.
+Every other week he visits another town and every other week he sends a watercolour to his assistant Gaspard Winckler, who glues the paintings on a wooden board and makes them into a jigsaw puzzle of 750 pieces each.

 To revenge himself for 20 years of pointless work, Gaspard Winckler has made the jigsaw puzzles ever more difficult.
 Almost blind Bartlebooth dies as he haphazardly attempts to finish the 439th puzzle.
 As Perec writes in the last paragraph of the 99th chapter, a paragraph that brings me near tears whenever I reread it: